-One of the first steps for an individual struggling with a methamphetamine addiction is to undergo meth detox.
+One of the first steps for an individual struggling with a methamphetamine addiction is to undergo detox.
 Meth withdrawal symptoms can be dangerous, painful, and even deadly.
 Meth detox should never be done without the aid of a professional.

 What is Detoxification?

 Detoxification (or detox) describes the process of a substance or substances being removed from the body.
 Since every person is different, detox from meth results in varying outcomes.
-For this reason, it is always highly recommended that an individual withdrawing from meth do so in a safe, professional treatment facility where he/she can be monitored and treated during the various stages of detox.
+For this reason, it is always highly recommended that an individual withdrawing from meth do so in a safe, professional treatment facility where they can be monitored and treated during the various stages of detox.

 The detox process at a treatment center is customarily broken down into the three main stages: evaluation, stabilization and recovery plan.